jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ### A Call in a Call Shows Privates When Running

 A call inside another call only contains its private content when it is actually running.
-If a call is not running, then you would have to hop to the definition of a call to see the private contents of the command.
+If a call is not running, then you might have to hop to the definition of a call to see the private contents of the command.

 Not creating a call’s private contents before it even runs, takes away discussion about when to display and when not to display a command’s private contents.